Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When it comes to dizziness vs. vertigo, it can be easy to get confused.
+When it comes to vertigo vs. dizziness, it can be easy to get confused.

 Dizziness is an altered sense of spatial orientation, a distortion of where we’re within a space and your balance just feels off.
 You may feel light-headed, woozy and like you might fall if you don’t sit down.

 Vertigo, on the other hand, is truly the sensation of self-movement or the movement of your surroundings — it’s a spinning sensation.
-The atmosphere around you may feel like it’s moving or spinning, when it’s not.
+The atmosphere around you may feel like it’s moving or spinning when it isn’t.

-“Vertigo can be very debilitating,” says Dr. Honaker.
-“It can bring on other symptoms of imbalance too.
+“Vertigo can be very debilitating,” states Dr. Honaker.
+“It can bring on other symptoms of imbalance, too.
 I think the scariest thing is the fact that it comes on so abruptly.
 Even though it’s very short, it’s a very, very strong response.”

 Advertisement

-If you’ve been experiencing balance issues of any kind, you should first and foremost check in with your doctor.
-It’s important to understand what’s triggering this reaction or to see if there’s a pattern.
+If you’ve been experiencing balance issues of any kind, you should first and foremost check in with a healthcare provider.
+It’s important to understand what’s triggering this reaction and/or to see if there’s a pattern.

-Do you remember what you were doing at the time when your vertigo came on?
+Do you remember what you were doing at the time when your symptoms came on?
 Do you have other related symptoms like nausea or head pain?
-Was it brought on from a change in position?
+Was it brought on by a change in position?

 “If we can start to identify these types of things with your vertigo, it will help us properly diagnose you and get you on the correct management path,” Dr. Honaker says.
 “You can even start by seeing your primary care doctor first.”